 What do Ducks Eat?

 Ducks, like chickens, eat a variety of foods besides their regular feed to stay healthy and have strong wings.
-You can give them treats like bananas, pears, grapes, apples, peaches, plums, watermelon, rice, wheat, barley, peas, cantaloupe, beans, tomatoes, broccoli, cabbage, cucumbers, and carrots.
+You can give them treats like bananas, pears, grapes, apples, strawberries, peaches, plums, watermelon, rice, wheat, barley, peas, cantaloupe, beans, tomatoes, broccoli, cabbage, cucumbers, and carrots.

 How High Can Mallard Ducks Fly?